Prototype-Guided Robust Learning against Backdoor Attacks: Prototype-Guided Robust Learning

 Finally, label consistency is performed by inspecting the pseudo-label $p_i$ and the label $y_i$ taken from the dataset.
-If $p_i = y_i$, $\vct{x}_i$ is considered as a label-consistent sample and its index is added into $I_t$; otherwise, $\vct{x}_i$ is considered as a potential poisoning sample and its index is added to the set $I_u$ of untrusted indices.
+If $p_i = y_i$, $\vct{x}_i$ is considered as a label-consistent sample and its index is added into $I_t$; otherwise, $\vct{x}_i$ is considered as a potential poisoning sample and its index is added to the set $I_u$ of untrusted indices, which are not employed for learning.

-The \textit{uniformity property} doesn't restrict our method only working over balanced datasets, since 1) this property is used as a regularizer, heavily penalizing pseudo-label distributions that are far from uniformity, e.g., when predictions collapse to a single class; 2) for the extreme cases, when data distribution is super unbalanced, we can also update the uniform distribution assumption ($Q^T \cdot \mathbf{1}_{n} = \frac{n}{k}\mathbf{1}_{k}$) in $\mathbb{Q}$ with the observed label distribution \cite{Cuturi13}.
+The \textit{uniformity property} doesn't restrict our method only working over balanced datasets, since 1) this property is used as a regularizer, heavily penalizing pseudo-label distributions that are far from uniformity, e.g., when predictions collapse to a single class; 2) for the extreme cases, when the data distribution is super unbalanced, we can also update the uniform distribution assumption ($Q^T \cdot \mathbf{1}_{n} = \frac{n}{k}\mathbf{1}_{k}$) in $\mathbb{Q}$ with the observed label distribution \citep{Cuturi13}.